-The brazilian tefl international course is located in the amazing city of Natal.
+The brazilian ITTT course is located in the amazing city of Natal.
 Aptly known as the ""city of sun"", Natal enjoys a pleasant 360 days of sunshine a year, with a comfortable average temperature of 28°C. Natal is one of the closest spots in Brazil to both europe and North America, receiving direct flights from a number of European cities.

 Natal is also famous for having the best air quality in the Americas and is blessed with more than 20 incredible beaches with crystal clear waters and coral reefs along the coast - a spectacular destination for your TEFL course.
 Every year, thousands of tourists are attracted by the gorgeous dunes, balmy weather and calm ocean, making Natal one of the most visited places in the north-east of Brazil.
 If you prefer your water just as wet but not as wild, try one of the local water parks, catering for all ages and interests.